A comparative study of the correlation between the structure and the dynamics for systems interacting via attractive and repulsive potentials: CORRELATION BETWEEN STRUCTURE AND DYNAMICS AT MICROSCOPIC LEVEL

 \subsection{Community information}

-We next plot the peak values of $C_{R}$, $C_{R}^{*}$ and MI, MI$^{*}$ against the temperature (Figs. \ref{Fig_Lmax}(a) and \ref{Fig_Lmax}(c)).
-Compared to the WCA system, both $C_{R}^{*}$ and MI$^{*}$ for the LJ system have a stronger temperature dependence.
+We next plot the peak values of $C_{R}(1/\beta\Phi_{r},\mu)$ vs. $L$ plot (Figs. \ref{Fig_isoconf}(a2) and \ref{Fig_isoconf}(b2)), $C_{R}^{*}(1/\beta\Phi_{r},\mu)$ and MI($1/\beta\Phi_{r},\mu$) vs. $L$ plot (Figs. \ref{Fig_isoconf}(a3) and \ref{Fig_isoconf}(b3)) , MI$^{*}(1/\beta\Phi_{r},\mu)$ against the temperature (Figs. \ref{Fig_Lmax}(a) and \ref{Fig_Lmax}(c)).
+Compared to the WCA system, both $C_{R}^{*}(1/\beta\Phi_{r},\mu)$ and MI$^{*}(1/\beta\Phi_{r},\mu)$ for the LJ system have a stronger temperature dependence.
 To understand this better, we next perform an analysis inspired by the recent work of Coslovich and co-workers \cite{coslovich2020}.
 In their work, depending on the local structure given by the radial distribution function, they have divided the system into two types of particles belonging to the locally ordered and locally disordered communities.
-The authors have shown that compared to the KA model with LJ interaction potential (our LJ system) in the more fragile WAHN system, the temperature dependence of the MI between the dynamics and the structural community is higher.
+The authors have shown that compared to the KA system with LJ interaction potential (our LJ system) in the more fragile Wahnström (WAHN) system, the MI between the dynamics and the structural community is higher.
 The authors have also shown that for the WAHN system, the community information which differentiates the local structure of the ordered and disordered communities has a stronger temperature dependence.
-Thus they suggested that the community information, which is completely structural in nature can be considered a proxy of structural fragility.
+Thus they suggested that the community information, which is completely structural in nature, can be considered a proxy of structural fragility.
 Their study also suggests that higher community information is correlated with higher structure dynamics correlation.

 Following their work \cite{coslovich2020}, the community information for a binary system can be expressed as,